-Grading Policies

-To pass Nursing 102 and progress in the nursing program a student must achieve ALL of the following:
+Grading Policies: To pass Nursing 102 and progress in the nursing program a student must do ALL of the following:

-• Earn at least a 74 average in the theoretical portion of the course.
-Test items are drawn from ALL content of the course; theory, lab, clinical and math.
+□ Earn at least a 74 average in the theoretical portion of the course.
+Test items are drawn from ALL content of the course: theory, lab, clinical and math. ☐ Pass the clinical component of the course in a satisfactory manner.

-- Pass the clinical component of the course in a satisfactory manner. - Pass Dosage Calculation Competency with 90% accuracy.
-Students may use calculators provided by the college for all exams involving drug calculations.
+$\hfill\square$ Pass Dosage Calculation Competency with 90% accuracy.
+Students may use

+(calculators provided by the college for all exams involving drug calculations.
 A student may not administer medications until s/he has successfully passed the dosage calculation examination.
 A student will be given three (3) attempts to pass the dosage calculation examination.
 A student who fails the dosage calculation examination must participate in remediation before taking the next examination.
 A student who fails the third (3rd) examination will be withdrawn from the nursing course and dismissed from the nursing program.

-See Nursing Student Handbook. - Pass required clinical skills validations.
-Three (3) opportunities will be given to pass the clinical skills validation.
-Students unable to meet validation criteria must attend mandatory remediation before repeat attempts to validate required clinical skills.
-Students who are unable to satisfactorily meet validation criteria upon the third attempt will be dismissed from the nursing program as a clinical failure.
-See Nursing Student Handbook.
+□ Pass clinical skills validations.
+Three (3) opportunities will be given to pass the skills verification.
+Students unable to pass critical criteria must attend mandatory remediation prior to a repeat attempt.
+3rd attempt will be evaluated by full-time faculty.